rust-lang/rust-project-goals/src/2024h2/sandboxed-build-script.md

 * The runtime of the sandbox environment is swappable, enabling the potential support of remote execution without waiting for a first-party solution.
   It also opens a door to hermetic builds.
-* If we choose something like WebAssembly as the runtime of the sandbox environment, the build script binaries could be pre-built and downloadable from user-defined pre-built binary servers.

 [`cargo info`]: https://crates.io/crates/cargo-information